Rita Taggart

-Rita Jean Taggart is an American film and television actress.
+Rita Taggart is an American film and television actress.
 She is known for playing Carla Bouvier on Night Court.

 Biography

 Taggart was the third wife of cinematographer Haskell Wexler from 1989 until his death at age 93 in 2015.

 On television, Taggart portrayed Blanche on Steambath, Marie Roscini in Hello, Larry, Diane in Eye to Eye, and Joan Foley in Almost Grown.
 Her TV acting credits included guest role appearances on such shows as Rhoda, Taxi, Kate & Allie, Scarecrow and Mrs. King, Quantum Leap, Coach, and Cagney and Lacey.

 Her film credits include the made-for-TV movie James Dean (1976), Coming Home (1978), The China Syndrome (1979) and the TV movie Wait Till Your Mother Gets Home!
 (1983).
 She has most recently appeared in the films Circle in 2010 and Go for Sisters in 2013.